l0wBoB/DDB-Homebrew/2024-StatBlocks.md

 - Claw.
 Melee Attack Roll: +5, reach 5 ft.
 Hit: 5 (1d4 + 3) Slashing damage, and the target has the Prone condition if it is Huge or smaller.
 - Claw.
 Melee Attack Roll: +3, reach 5 ft.
 Hit: 4 (1d6 + 1) Bludgeoning damage.
 If the target is Medium or smaller, it has the Grappled condition (escape DC 11).
 The crab has two claws, each of which can grapple one target.
 - Scratch.
 Melee Attack Roll: +4, reach 5 ft.
 Hit: 1 Slashing damage.
 - Rend.
 Melee Attack Roll: +5, reach 5 ft.
-Hit: 5 (1d4 + 3) Slashing damage, and the target has the Poisoned condition until the start of the quasit’s next turn.
+Hit: 5 (1d4 + 3) Slashing damage, and the target has the Poisoned condition until the start of the quasit's next turn.
 - Gore.
 Melee Attack Roll: +3, reach 5 ft.
 Hit: 4 (1d6 + 1) Piercing damage.
 If the boar moved at least 20 feet straight toward the target immediately before the hit, the target takes an extra 3 (1d6) Piercing damage and, if it is Large or smaller, has the Prone condition.
 - Gore.
 Melee Attack Roll: +8, reach 5 ft.
 Hit: 15 (2d8 + 6) Piercing damage.
 If the elephant moved at least 20 feet straight toward the target immediately before the hit, the target also has the Prone condition.
 - Ram.
 Melee Attack Roll: +5, reach 5 ft.
 Hit: 6 (1d6 + 3) Bludgeoning damage.
 If the elk moved at least 20 feet straight toward the target immediately before the hit, the target takes an extra 3 (1d6) Bludgeoning damage and, if it is Huge or smaller, has the Prone condition.